 Having a dog doesn’t mean continually having to go out on walks or climb up mountains to wear them out.
-One of the most important things to consider when adopting a breed is that they match your lifestyle.
+One of the most important things to consider when adopting a breed is that their energy levels match your lifestyle.

-If you prefer to spend your free time sitting on a couch, a low energy dog breed is going to be a better match for you.
-There are plenty of low energy dogs, from big to small.
+If you prefer to spend your free time indoors, a low-energy dog breed is going to be a better match for you.
+There are plenty of low-energy dogs, from big to small.
 They enjoy a good cuddle or snooze fest just as much as, if not more than, spending time in the great outdoors.

-It might surprise people how many large-breed dogs are considered to be low-energy breeds.
+It might surprise people how many large-breed dogs are considered to be low to moderate in energy.
 The Newfoundland is among these pups.

 As adults, they almost always weigh over 100 pounds, both male and female.
 Hauling all of this weight around from place to place is tiring.
 When they do not have to be moving, they are happy to laze about and cuddle up on the sofa.